NOTES FOR THE OPENVMS PLATFORM

 There have been reports of places where the distribution didn't quite get through, for example if you've copied the tree from a NFS-mounted Unix mount point.

-The easiest way to check if everything got through as it should is to check that this file exists:
+The easiest way to check if everything got through as it should is to check for one of the following files:

 The best way to get a correct distribution is to download the gzipped